 Unlike a full body massage the massage therapist should primarily focus on the areas with cellulite during the entire duration of the massage.
 Some therapists are able to perform a type of massage called myofascial massage or myofascial release, which smoothes the layer of connective tissue and can apparently also help with some types of muscle and joint problems that are related to imbalances in the fascia.

-For those who don’t have access to a regular massage, it seems that using a deep tissue foam roller regularly can greatly help, along with a vacuum cup to treat stubborn zones.
+Another option is to use a deep tissue foam roller regularly, along with a vacuum cup to treat stubborn zones.

 Water is one component that can heal anything.
 Cellulite has toxins in it.
 Drinking an adequate amount of water per day is sufficient enough to flush out toxins from the body, maintaining a healthy glow, and a stronger immune system.
 Add different flavour combos into your water to add extra zeal to it - read our related post at the end of this article.